Everything You Need to Know When Visiting Antarctica

 Zodiacs are inflatable, portable boats, often with a rigid hull.
 From them, passengers can get an up-close view of their surroundings, which is especially important in polar regions that have abundant wildlife and fascinating ice formations.
 Glaciers, for instance, move and change over the years.
 And when chunks of ice fall off a glacier, called calving, that’s quite a sight to see.

-Public spaces on these trips includes a dedicated mud room, which allows passengers to gear up or re-acclimate upon reboarding the ship without lugging their heavy gear — and muck — through the ship and back to their suite.
+Public spaces on these trips include a dedicated mud room, which allows passengers to gear up or re-acclimate upon reboarding the ship without lugging their heavy gear — and muck — through the ship and back to their suite.
 Those mudrooms also are important for decontamination, which ensures that guests have not brought back, inadvertently, any seeds or bacteria that might be harmful to wildlife or the environment they might encounter on a future excursion.

 What are the accommodations like?